-Finding time in a packed schedule can be challenging, especially when you're trying to find free time in your own schedule as well as for ten other people.
+Finding time in a packed schedule can be challenging, especially when you're trying to find free time both in your own schedule and those of ten other people.

 The best way to minimize extraneous time spent on simple tasks is to outsource that work to a third party — in this case, a group scheduler.
 A group scheduler will enable you to mitigate unnecessary back-and-forth emails and ultimately reduce friction in your workflow.

-Here, we'll go over the features that make an ideal scheduling app and explore the best group scheduling tools you might use to create a more effective scheduling process.
+Here, we'll go over the features that make an ideal scheduling app and explore the best group scheduling tools you can use to create a more effective scheduling process.